twaananen/FullStackOpen/README.md

 # FullStackOpen
 This is a repository for the Helsinki University FullStackOpen course submissions.

-Submissions for each part will be under the corresponding folders
+Usually each exercise has its own commit, but a few exercises are grouped under one commit.